What is Music City Solar?

 How much does it cost?

-The one-time, upfront subscription fee per panel is $215 (plus applicable fees) and covers the cost of construction, operations and maintenance and administrative fees for the entire length of the 20 year program.
+The one-time, upfront subscription fee per panel is $166.63 (plus applicable fees) and covers the cost of construction, operations and maintenance and administrative fees for the remaining length of time of the 20-year program.

 Where do I mail my payment?